 Generate interest from new industrial designer

 Goals: In this example, the Head of Product development goals are:

 Ensure that this OKRs belongs to the most appropriate person.

 In this example, the OKR is a short-term, quarterly OKRs, therefore, Helena Bell created it in the most current quarterly session in her account - Q3 2020.

 To promote inclusion and cross-collaboration, involved individuals from different teams.

-Both team and team members can own specific key results that are assigned to objectives.
+Both individuals and teams can own specific key results that are assigned to objectives.
 They can also set OKRs that are aligned with a higher-level objective.
 Alignment is a must-have, because it is the basis of progress tracking and attainment aggregation.